spaceprofessor/aed-handout/HAAE-D01_Handout.md

 ![](figures/haae-d01_intro_Seite_15.png)

 You cannot break a space vehicle to low velocities before entering Earth's atmosphere.
 The orbital velocity in a low-Earth orbit (LEO) is $\gtrapprox$ 7.5 km/s.
 To reach this high velocity, a huge launch vehicle is needed.
-If you would want to brake a spacecraft to a low velocity before entering the atmosphere, you would need a rocket of about the same size, but in space!
+If you would want to brake a spacecraft to a low velocity before entering the atmosphere, you would need a rocket of about the same size, but in space!!!
 There is no friction in the vacuum of space!
-Therefore, braking requires propellant ... a lot of propellant.
+Therefore, braking requires propellant ... lots of propellant.

 ---